martbhell/martbhell.github.io/posts/2017/12/wtangy-se-menu-now-with-a-menu.md

 ---
-title: "wtangy.se/menu - now with a menu!"
+title: wtangy.se/menu - now with a menu!
 date: 2017-12-06
 category: finland, it
 tags: wtangy, se